-Another very recommended option, especially for family trips with children or a group of four friends who wants comfort, is to hire a car and driver for the duration of the trip.
-We were a family with two parents and two small boys (since we had another little girl), so a trip by train or bus was not relevant to us.
+Another very recommended option, especially for family trips with children or a group of four friends who wants comfort, is to hire a car and driver for the trip duration.
+We were a family with two parents and two small boys (since we had another little girl), so a trip by train or bus was not relevant.

-Since we planned to travel in Himachal Pradesh, we rented the car and the driver in Shimla (the main hill station in Himachal Pradesh) and so we traveled about three weeks in large parts of Himachal Pradesh.
-The vehicle was very comfortable, the driver was nice and very friendly towards the kids so the missile experience just got stronger.
+Since we planned to travel in Himachal Pradesh, we rented the car and the driver in Shimla (the main hill station in Himachal Pradesh), and so we traveled about three weeks in large parts of Himachal Pradesh.
+The vehicle was very comfortable; the driver was nice and friendly towards the kids, so the missile experience just got stronger.
 Cost of service, about $ 100 per day (including different fees and gas)

 Best local food

-The Indian cuisine is huge, full of spices, flavors and odors.
-It is mainly a paradise for vegan and vegetarians because it is naturally vegan cuisine.
-We published a great article about Indian cuisine and you are invited to read it in order to get to know it in depth.
+Indian cuisine is huge, full of spices, flavors, and odors.
+It is mainly a paradise for vegans and vegetarians because it is naturally vegan cuisine.
+We published a great article about Indian cuisine, and you are invited to read it to get to know it in depth.
 The recommendations in the following paragraphs are really only in a nutshell.

 To taste the best local and street food in India, here are some of the cities and places you can try.

-Cheap, delicious and mouth water food can definitely be found in the city of Calcutta.
-If you’re craving for Tibetan food, head to the famous Tiretti Bazaar or visit Chinatown and Tangra for Chinese food.
-You can also head to Vivekananda Park for delicious rolls, mutton and fish cutlets and some divine Puchkas.
+Cheap, delicious, and mouth water food can definitely be found in the city of Calcutta.
+If you’re craving Tibetan food, head to the famous Tiretti Bazaar or visit Chinatown and Tangra for Chinese food.
+You can also head to Vivekananda Park for delicious rolls, mutton and fish cutlets, and some divine Puchkas.
 Golpark and Dhakuria also offer some great joints.